quantumjim/Quantum-Computation-course-Basel/README.md

 This is a [course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/de/semester-planung?id=286075), given by Dr James Wootton of Moth Quantum.

-The course will largely follow the same structure as previous years, for which a series of lecture videos where created.
-These are all available on [YouTube](https://www.youtube.com/playlist?list=PLaU1vYImkPDxyqJ6zHAs8W92fYKsfXsV-) for you to view at any time.

 ## Course Content

 This course is an introduction to quantum computation, suitable for students with a physics, nanoscience, computer science or mathematical background.
 Theologians and philosophers have also been known to try it out!